QiansiqiHu/DOT-server/README.md

 <br></br>
 > **Latest Update on Server Status:**
 >
+> [July 21, 2025]
+> Server 114 is back online with 8 GPU cards available for use.
+>
+> [July 14, 2025]
+> The maintenance on server 114 has been completed, and 7 GPU cards are now available for use.
+Another maintenance to identify the issue with the problematic GPU card (bus address: 0000:3F:00.0) is planned in the near future.
+>
 > [July 2, 2025]
 > The maintenance on server 114 has been completed, and all services have returned to normal operation.
 >